VAT

 Providing services of rental and passenger transport via platforms

-From 1 July 2030 (optionally from 1 July 2028), a deemed supplier rule is proposed to be introduced for platforms operating in passenger transport and short-term accommodation sectors.
+From 1 January 2030 (optionally from 1 July 2028), a deemed supplier rule is introduced for platforms operating in passenger transport and short-term accommodation sectors.
 The platforms will be responsible for collecting and remitting VAT when their underlying suppliers will not charge VAT because they are, for example, individuals acting in their private capacity (non-entrepreneurs for VAT purposes) or exempted small businesses, for example, operating under the VAT registration threshold.

 The proposed rules increase the administrative burden for certain platforms and the VAT burden for small businesses or individuals who operate via such platforms.